0xrushi/Open-LLM-VTuber/docs/vrm.md

 - `rotation`: When a `w` component is provided it is treated as a quaternion.
 Otherwise the `x/y/z` values are interpreted as radians (XYZ Euler order).
 - `position`: Optional absolute position override (in meters) for the selected bone.
 - `target_client_uid`: Use the UID that the frontend logs on connect to drive a single avatar.
 Leave it empty to broadcast to all connected tabs.
+- `worldQuaternion`: When `true`, the viewer treats each `rotation` quaternion as a world-space orientation and converts it to local bone space on the client.
+Leave it `false`/omit it for traditional local-space updates.

 The server immediately forwards the payload over `/client-ws` as a `vrm-motion` message, and the new renderer applies it frame-perfectly.
 This makes it easy to stream gestures from another process (e.g. motion capture) or script quick poses without touching the React layer.